-It is a commonly held medical belief that 90 percent of low back pain goes away in six to 12 weeks without medical treatment.
+It is a commonly held medical belief that 90% of low back pain goes away in six to 12 weeks without medical treatment.
 Treatment can, however, accelerate the healing process, which for the athlete can mean a quicker return to action.

 Back pain can involve a mechanical or chemical irritation to the structures, as well as a psychological component.
 A physical examination involves assessment of the location of tenderness, structure and alignment, range of motion (ROM) or flexibility, muscle strength, and neurological tests.